uit-no/hpc-doc/help/faq.rst

 We often have newer versions of software packages installed which may not be visible with the default user settings.
 Find more about it here: http://hpc.uit.no/en/latest/news/new_sw.html

-In cases where this still doesn't solve your problem and you would like to install it yourself, please read the question below about installing without sudo rights.
+In cases where this still doesn't solve your problem and you would like to install it yourself, please read the next section below about installing without sudo rights.

 If we don't have it installed, and installing it yourself is not a good solution for you, please contact us and we will do our best to help you.